Search API Connector Documentation

 If you're using Safari, this same issue may cause the entire add-on interface to be blank white instead.

-Otherwise, run through the following suggestions.
-The exact cause of the issue depends on your browser, so you may need to try multiple suggestions from this list until your add-on works normally.
+To address, run through the following suggestions.
+The exact cause of the issue depends on your browser, so you may need to try multiple suggestions from this list.

 Authorization Errors